Skip to Content

 • Allow the mixture to cook for about 10 minutes until the liquid is almost absorbed and the pasta has just a little bite left to it.
 You don't want it to be over cooked.

-• Move the pasta off of the heat and stir in the cheese.
+• Move the pasta off of the heat and stir in the cheeses.
 Season with more salt and pepper to taste.
 You'll notice from the pictures I love tons of black pepper in my cheese sauce.
 Add a little more milk 2 tbsp. at a time if you need to thin it out as this mixture will thicken as it sets.

 Notes